openedx/edx-documentation/en_us/shared/set_up_course/setting_pacing.rst

 .. only:: Partners

-  For more information about the way learners experience instructor-paced and self-paced courses, see :ref:`learners:SFD Self Paced`.
+  For more information about the way learners experience instructor-paced and self-paced courses, see :ref:`learners:SFD Course Pacing`.

 .. only:: Open_edX

-  For more information about the way learners experience instructor-paced and self-paced courses, see :ref:`openlearners:SFD Self Paced`.
+  For more information about the way learners experience instructor-paced and self-paced courses, see :ref:`openlearners:SFD Course Pacing`.

 ***************************